Learn about managing risks, vendors and change in the first part of a two-part interview with financial-services security expert Eric Holmquist.

 just like a frame, but beyond that, you have got to build programs

 Kelly Damore: How can you incorporate vendor management

 into your GRC program?

-Eric Holmquist: Vendor management is a tricky area, and
+Eric Holmquist: Vendor management is a tricky area, and it

 is an area I see, in general, people are still not managing very